maxvfischer/DIY-CNC-machine/README.md

 ### Adjust GRBL configuration

-The GRBL configuration enables you to adjust important settings, such as the maximum mm/min rates for different axises and if the end-stops should be used.
+The GRBL configuration enables you to adjust important settings, such as the maximum mm/min rates for different axes and if the end-stops should be used.
 A full description of all settings can be found here:

 [https://github.com/gnea/grbl/blob/master/doc/markdown/settings.md](https://github.com/gnea/grbl/blob/master/doc/markdown/settings.md) (Sep 26, 2021)